This is the multi-page printable view of this section. Click here to print.

 • Required interfaces: A string or a table of strings representing the network interfaces to check.

-• Optional hostname: The name of the host.
-Defaults to the hostname of the selected host if not provided.
+• Optional host: The name of the host.
+Defaults to the host of the selected host if not provided.

 • Optional cpu_load5_limit: The acceptable limit for the 5-minute CPU load.
 Defaults to 0.9 if not provided.